tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 a less preferred group than the client and server mutually support, though saving the round trip of HelloRetryRequest.
-Servers that wish to respect the client's group preferences SHOULD first select a group based "supported_groups" and then either send a ServerHello or a HelloRetryRequest depending on the contents of KeyshareClienthello.
+Servers that wish to respect the client's group preferences SHOULD first select a group based on "supported_groups" and then either send a ServerHello or a HelloRetryRequest depending on the contents of KeyshareClienthello.